 Can I get a mortgage with less than a year's accounts?

-It's possible, but only in very limited circumstances.
-For example, it may be possible for a contractor to get a mortgage if they have a track record of previous employment in the same industry.
+For example, it may be possible for a contractor to get a mortgage if they have a track record of a couple of years previous employment in the same industry/role.

-But generally, the answer is no, because banks and building societies want to see verifiable proof of earnings via HMRC filed accounts and self-assessment tax calculations.
+But generally, the answer is no, because mortgage lenders want to see verifiable proof of earnings via HMRC filed accounts and/or self-assessment tax calculations and tax year overviews.

-Having said that, if you're in the final 3 months of your first year's trading, and you have a good idea of what your year-end numbers will look like, it's certainly worth contacting us on 0117 205 0655 at that point.
+Nevertheless, if you're in the final 3 months of your first year's trading, and you have a good idea of your year-end numbers will look like, it's certainly worth speaking to us on 0117 205 0655.